zmalone/chef-web-docs/source/errors-and-problems/partials/_general_401.md

 1. Make sure you are using the same `node_name` as your intial `chef-client` run.

     This can happen for a number of reasons.
-For example, if your `client.rb` does not specify your node name and you have recently changed the systems hostname.
+For example, if your `client.rb` does not specify your node name and you have recently changed the system's hostname.

-    Running `chef-client` with debug logging will allow you to see the node name the client is trying to authenticate with:
+    Running `chef-client -l debug` will allow you to see the node name the client is trying to authenticate with:

     ```bash
     DEBUG: Signing the request as SOME_NODE_NAME